-By Betty Holland, UTS Bachelor of Midwifery student
+Written by Betty Holland, UTS Bachelor of Midwifery graduate

 This January I coordinated the Health Summer School.